Cross-platform interchange: Kyoto

 There is a cross-platform interchange between the Kyoto Municipal Subway Tozai Line and the Keihan Keishin Line at Misasagi.

 Nanjing

 Nanjing Metro's Nanjing South Railway Station offers cross-platform interchange between Lines 1 and 3 and same-direction cross-platform interchange between Line S1 and Line S3.
 In addition, a cross platform interchange is available at Xiangyulunan Station between Line S1 and Line S9, and Konggangxinchengjiangning Station between Line S1 and Line S7.

 Nanning

 A paired cross platform interchange is available between Line 1 and Line 2 at Nanning railway station and Chaoyang Square station.
+This configuration allows for North & East-bound and South & West-bound cross platform transfers at Nanning railway station, while Chaoyang Square station allows for North & West-bound and South & East-bound cross platform transfers.

 Osaka

 The Osaka Metro has a cross-platform interchange between the Midosuji Line and the Yotsubashi Line at Daikokuchō, where the platforms are at the same level.

 Kintetsu Railway also has a cross-platform interchange between the Nara Line and the Osaka Line at Tsuruhashi, where the platforms are at the same level.

 Hanshin Railway has a same direction cross-platform interchange between the Namba Line and Hanshin Main Line at Amagasaki.